-While it may feel inappropriate during a crisis (particularly during COVID-19), don’t hesitate to ask donors for help.
+While it may feel inappropriate during a crisis, don’t hesitate to ask donors for help.
 Some donors may be even more inclined to make a commitment to your campaign just to be sure that it doesn’t come to a halt.
 Those donors understand that your campaign is important and that the projects and programs it will fund will continue to be important long after the crisis has passed.

 For more information and stories about raising money during uncertain times, download our free e-book that offers stories and tips and practical advice about how to make the most of crisis to strengthen your fundraising:

 Before you dive headfirst into laying out your objectives or putting together a planning committee, we recommend you keep learning more.
 After all, capital campaigns are complicated.
 Here we’ve gathered our most helpful resources and exercises that you can use to learn more about different aspects of capital campaigns: